propublica/guides/README.md

 These guides are copyright 2013 Pro Publica, Inc. and are licensed under a [Creative Commons CC BY 3.0](http://creativecommons.org/licenses/by/3.0/) license.
 You are free to share and to remix them.

+## Discuss

+You can submit issues using Github Issues (look for the "Issues" link).

 ## Contributing

 1. Fork it